jaredwray/keyv/packages/redis/README.md

 const keyv = new Keyv({ store: new KeyvRedis(cluster) });
 ```

+There are some features that are not supported in clustering such as `clear()` and `iterator()`.
+This is because the `SCAN` command is not supported in clustering.
+If you need to clear or delete keys you can use the `deleteMany()` method.

 You can learn more about the `createCluster` function in the [documentation](https://github.com/redis/node-redis/blob/master/docs/clustering.md) at https://github.com/redis/node-redis/tree/master/docs.

 Here is an example of how to use TLS: